BHP: BHP Billiton

+In June 2001, BHP merged with Billiton to form BHP Billiton.

+BHP Billiton announced its intention to dispose of its transport assets that included 11 ships.
+In 2002, BHP Billiton's stevedoring operations in Australia and New Zealand were sold to Toll.

+In July 2002, the flat steel products business was spun off as BHP Steel, which in 2003 became BlueScope.

 In March 2005, BHP Billiton announced a US$7.3 billion agreed bid for WMC Resources, owners of the Olympic Dam copper, gold and uranium mine in South Australia, nickel operations in Western Australia and Queensland, and a Queensland fertiliser plant.
 The takeover achieved 90 per cent acceptance on 17 June 2005, and 100 per cent ownership was announced on 2 August 2005, achieved through compulsory acquisition of the remaining 10 per cent of the shares.

 On 8 November 2007, BHP Billiton announced it was seeking to purchase rival mining group Rio Tinto in an all-share deal.
 The initial offer of 3.4 shares of BHP Billiton stock for each share of Rio Tinto was rejected by the board of Rio Tinto for "significantly undervaluing" the company.
 It was unknown at the time whether BHP Billiton would attempt to purchase Rio Tinto through some form of hostile takeover.
 A formal hostile bid of 3.4 BHP Billiton shares for each Rio Tinto share was announced on 6 February 2008; The bid was withdrawn 25 November 2008 due to the 2008 financial crisis.

-On 14 May 2008, BHP Billiton shares rose to a record high of A$48.90 following speculation that Chinese mining firm Chinalco was considering purchasing a large stake.

-As global nickel prices fell, on 25 November 2008, Billiton announced that it would drop its A$66 billion takeover of rival Rio Tinto Group, stating that the "risks to shareholder value" would "increase" to "an unacceptable level" due to the 2008 financial crisis.
+As global nickel prices fell, on 25 November 2008, Billiton announced it would drop its A$66 billion takeover of rival Rio Tinto Group, stating that the "risks to shareholder value" would "increase" to "an unacceptable level" due to the 2008 financial crisis.

-On 21 January 2009, BHP Billiton then announced that Ravensthorpe Nickel Mine in Western Australia would cease operations, ending shipments of ore from Ravensthorpe to the Yabulu nickel plant in Queensland Australia.
+On 21 January 2009, BHP Billiton announced the Ravensthorpe Nickel Mine in Western Australia would cease operations, ending shipments of ore from Ravensthorpe to the Yabulu nickel plant in Queensland Australia.
 Yabulu refinery was subsequently sold to Queensland billionaire Clive Palmer, becoming the Palmer Nickel and Cobalt Refinery.
-Pinto Valley mine in the United States was also closed.
+The Pinto Valley mine in the United States was also closed.
 Mine closures and general scaling back during the 2008 financial crisis accounted for 6,000 employee lay offs.

-As the nickel market became saturated by both spiraling economics and cheaper extraction methods; on 9 December 2009, BHP Billiton sold its Ravensthorpe Nickel Mine, which had cost A$2.4 billion to build, to Vancouver-based First Quantum Minerals for US$340 million.
-First Quantum, a Canadian company, was one of three bidders for the mine, tendering the lowest offer, and returned the mine to production in 2011.
+On 9 December 2009, as the nickel market became saturated by both spiraling economics and cheaper extraction methods, BHP Billiton sold its Ravensthorpe Nickel Mine – which had cost A$2.4 billion to build – First Quantum Minerals for US$340 million..
 Ravensthorpe cost BHP US$3.6 billion in write-downs when it was shut in January 2009 after less than a year of production.